Penalty charge notices

 Most councils have the power to enforce parking penalties under the Traffic Management Act 2004.
 These parking penalties are not treated as criminal offences.
 They are often known as a ‘parking penalty charge’ or a 'penalty charge notice’ (PCN).
 You cannot be sent to prison for not paying a parking penalty.

 Typically your council will have its own traffic wardens (called civil enforcement officers) who issue penalty charge notices, for example, for parking on double yellow lines, in a permit only zone, on zigzag lines or in parking meter zones.

-There are also other types of traffic penalty, such as the London congestion charge, penalties for vehicle emissions and penalties for bus lane offences.
+There are also other types of traffic penalty, such as the penalties issued by Transport for London (TfL) for the London congestion charge, penalties for vehicle emissions and penalties for bus lane offences.
 The procedure for dealing with these types of penalties is slightly different.
 If you have one of these penalties, contact us for advice.

 This fact sheet does not cover the following types of parking charges and fines as the rules for these are completely different.

 - Parking tickets issued for parking on privately owned land, such as a supermarket car park.
 These are often called 'parking charge notices'.
 See our Parking charge notices fact sheet for more information.

 - Magistrates' court fines for a parking offence.
 See our Magistrates’ court fines fact sheet for more information.